 Detection result is returned as a JSON structure in the HTTP response body.

-Performed on video
+Face detection performed on video

-Managed (HTTP request)
+Managed mode face detection (HTTP request)

 Alternatively, one can associate the face detection video analytics module with a camera, in order to detect the faces on video upon request, — in this case Viinex takes care about the media data, while the client software just gets the face detection results — the geometry of faces and the timestamp of a frame where the faces were found.